-The deadline to apply is Tuesday 3 January at 5pm.
-We regret that we cannot extend this deadline, as we will be shortlisting your applications right away in the morning on Wednesday 4 January.
+The deadline to apply is Monday 16 October 2017 at 12 noon.
+We regret that we cannot extend this deadline, as we will be shortlisting your applications right away on the morning of Tuesday 17 October 2017.

 When will I know if I have been selected for the Development Programme?

-We will let the seven people selected for the Programme know by Wednesday 18 Jan 2017.
-If you have not been contacted by then, you were not selected this time.
-Everyone else will hopefully get an e-mail from us regarding their application by the end of February.
+We will let the seven people selected for the Programme know by Friday 3 November 2017.
+If you have not been contacted by then, you were not selected this time, but if you are still eligible for next year, please apply again.

 What if I can’t fill in the whole application in one sitting?